LEAD: Liberal Feature-based Distillation for Dense Retrieval: Method

 \subsection{Task Description}

 The target of dense retrieval is to retrieve passages based on learned distributed representations of queries and passages.
-Formally, given a query set $\sQ=\{ \vq_1, \vq_2, \dots, \vq_{n} \}$ containing $n$ queries and a passage set $\sP=\{ \vp_1, \vp_2, \dots, \vp_{m} \}$ containing $m$ passages, dense retrieval aims to find the most relevant passages in corpus $\sP$ for each query $\vq_i$.
+Formally, given a query set $\sQ=\{ \vq_1, \vq_2, \dots, \vq_{n} \}$ containing $n$ queries and a collection of passages $\sP=\{ \vp_1, \vp_2, \dots, \vp_{m} \}$ containing $m$ passages, dense retrieval aims to identify the most relevant passages within the corpus $\sP$ for each query $\vq_i$.